 Iron — Iron deficiency is the most common nutrient deficiency in the United States.
-The amount of iron required depends upon a child's gestational age and birth weight.
+The amount of iron required depends upon your child's gestational age and birth weight.

-- Premature and very low birth weight infants are at risk for iron deficiency, and should be given an iron supplement (in the form of multivitamin drops) beginning at one month of age and continuing until the child is at least 12 months of age.
+●Premature and very low birth weight infants are at risk for iron deficiency and should be given an iron supplement (in the form of multivitamin drops) beginning at one month of age and continuing until your child is at least 12 months of age.

 After four to six months of age, a full-term breastfed infant may not get an adequate amount of iron from breast milk alone.
 At this time, some form of iron supplementation (eg, iron-fortified infant cereal) is recommended.
-An average of two servings (2 ounces of dry cereal per serving) of iron-fortified cereal per day is sufficient to meet an infant's daily iron requirement.
-Additional iron can be given (in the form of multivitamin drops) if the infant cannot consume an adequate amount of iron-fortified cereal.
-(See "Patient information: Breastfeeding guide (Beyond the Basics)".)
+An average of two servings (two ounces of dry cereal per serving) of iron-fortified cereal per day is sufficient to meet an infant's daily iron requirement.
+Additional iron can be given (in the form of multivitamin drops) if your infant cannot consume an adequate amount of iron-fortified cereal.
+(See "Patient education: Breastfeeding guide (Beyond the Basics)".)